CK Travels

 Photographer’s Gallery Soho London

 The Photographer’s Gallery entry fee is £8 per adult on the door for exhibitions, £6.50 if booked in advance.
-Admission is free every Friday after 5pm – prices correct as at February 2023.
+Admission is free every Friday after 5pm – prices correct as of August 2023.

 Address: The Photographer’s Gallery, 16-18 Ramillies Street, London W1F 7LW